 A Little Shamrock Shake History

 Shamrock Shakes were first introduced in the 1970s but they didn’t gain much popularity and were discontinued.
-Over the years this shake has morphed from a lemon and lime sherbet concoction to a vanilla sundae with disturbingly neon-green shamrock sauce.
-It was turned back into a milkshake and eventually evolved into the mint- and vanilla-flavored drink that’s so popular.
+Over the years this shake has morphed from a lemon and lime sherbet concoction, to a vanilla sundae with disturbingly neon-green shamrock sauce, then into a milkshake, and eventually evolved into the mint and vanilla flavored drink that’s so popular.

 The McDonald’s Shamrock Shake relies on artificial green coloring, artificial flavor, and loads of high fructose corn syrup.
 This real food shamrock shake uses pure peppermint oil extract and naturally green foods like spinach and avocado.

 Even though there are veggies hiding in this dessert, all that’s tasted is creamy, minty goodness.

 Some people may find it strange to add avocado to a dessert, but this fruit adds a creamy texture and healthy fats.
 One avocado alone contains the full daily value of vitamin K and folate and about 70% of the daily required vitamins B5, B6, C, and E.